Design and implemention of open health data systems with standardized data and analytics capabilities for low- and middle income countries

 Jembi OpenHIM platform

-To evaluate the extended OpenHIE architecture described above, we first consider the OpenHIM Platform.
+First, we compare the extended OpenHIE architecture described above to the OpenHIM Platform.
 The Open Health Information Mediator (OpenHIM, http://openhim.org/)) component is the reference implementation of the Interoperability Layer (IOL) as defined in the OpenHIE specification.
 The most current version (8.4.2 at the time of writing) provides all the core functions including central point of access for the services of the HIE; routing functions; central logging for auditing and debugging purposes; and orchestration/mediation mechanisms to co-ordinate requests.
 By extension, the OpenHIM Platform (https://jembi.gitbook.io/openhim-platform) is a reference implementation of a set of Instant OpenHIE configurations, refered to as ‘recipes’ in the documentation.
-In the following we will evaluate the recipe for “a central data repository with a data warehouse” that provides “A FHIR-based Shared Health record linked to a Master Patient Index (MPI) for linking and mathing patient demographics and a default reporting pipeline to transform and visualise FHIR data” (https://jembi.gitbook.io/openhim-platform/recipes/central-data-repository-with-data-warehousing).
+One such recipe enables instant deployment of “a central data repository with a data warehouse” that provides “A FHIR-based Shared Health record linked to a Master Patient Index (MPI) for linking and mathing patient demographics and a default reporting pipeline to transform and visualise FHIR data” (https://jembi.gitbook.io/openhim-platform/recipes/central-data-repository-with-data-warehousing).

 The OpenHIM platform also support data and analytics based on the ELK stack, where data is ingested in bulk using Logstash, stored in Elasticsearch and made available for consumption in Kibana.
 Also here, the incoming FHIR bundles are unbundled in Logstash into separate FHIR resources.
 However, given that Elasticsearch is a document-based search engine, the FHIR resources are stored as-is with no flattening.
 Exploring and analysing the data requires writing queries in Elasticsearch Query Language (ES|QL), either through the query interface of Elasticsearch or using Kibana.